LiskArchive/lips/proposals/lip-nazar-architecture.md

 In the first phase of implementation, the suggestion is to separate three modules which will be run in child processes.
 Once this reorganisation is complete we can investigate how best to improve the architecture by dividing a module into further chunks.

-**How debugging will work with this architecture**
+**How debugging will work with this architecture?**

 Nothing will change in regard to debugging.
-You will start the whole ecosystem of modules with one command and you will see consolidated logs on console.
+You will start the whole ecosystem of modules with one command and you will see consolidated logs on a console.

 For debugging IPC channels, we could add extensive logging to log any activity on the bus, so we can deeply track inter-process communication.
 For interactive debugging, all native Node.js debugging features are intended to work with this architecture.

-**Using modules in other products**
+**Using modules in other products?**

 Any module we would create is designed to used in Lisk Core.
 As every module have a dependency of Lisk Controller to be available.
 It is not an intended use case to run Lisk Core modules as part of other products like “Commander”.

 As each module will have a very well defined set of events, actions and protocol to communicate.
 If used properly, modules functionality can be in other Node.js projects or sidechains.

-**Which tool we will use for IPC communication**
+**Which tool we will use for IPC communication?**

 We are not finalizing any tool at the moment to implement IPC channel concept.
 Probable and available options are Custom Node implementation, PM2 implementation or to look for any other tool for this purpose.
 We will probably experiment with all options to choose the best one for our architecture.

 **What is database component?**

-The database component, will be used to perform any kind of RDBMS activity.
+The database component will be used to perform any kind of RDBMS activity.
 We call it component because it will be initialized and stay available on controller layer to be utilized by any other module (the way we are doing right now).

-For modules which are spawned as child processes they create instance of this component on their own.
-For creating new instance, either they can pass new configuration or ask the controller to share ONLY the configuration for database (json object).
-So the respective module can use same configuration, override or pass new configuration.
-In the end module will have its own instance of the database component.
+For modules which are spawned as child processes, they create an instance of this component on their own.
+For creating a new instance, either they can pass new configuration or ask the controller to share ONLY the configuration for the database (json object).
+So the respective module can use the same configuration, override or pass new configuration.
+In the end, module will have its own instance of the database component.

 **How to refactor current code base?**